EN

 Kutaisoba

 On the 2nd of May, Georgia’s “second capital” celebrates its Kutaisoba, also known as Gviriloba (Day of Daisies).
-Traditionally, Kutaisians, dressed in chokhas, gather in the central garden and boulevard of the city, and along with their children, wish the passers-by a merry Kutaisoba, while girls wearing high school uniforms give out daisies (gvirila).
+Traditionally, Kutaisians, dressed in chokhas, gather in the central garden and boulevard of the Kutaisi, and along with their children, wish the passers-by a merry Kutaisoba, while girls wearing high school uniforms give out daisies (gvirila).

 This tradition goes back to the 1920s when high school girls sold daisies they had picked to help people suffering from tuberculosis.
 On this day, a folk walk and various concerts and sporting events are held, and the Meskhishvili Theater hosts an gala evening.